 The value of any video is found in the results it achieves.
 Results come from making a video that is born from a comprehensive understanding of your audience and how to communicate with them in the most strategically compelling manner.
 Once you know your audience, you need to answer the question of what you want them to think/feel/do/buy after they see the video.
-For nearly 30 years, we have been working with leading higher education institutions to best answer these questions.
-We know you don’t need a video – you need a solution to a communication challenge.
+For nearly 30 years, our video production agency Tribe has worked with leading higher education institutions to best answer these questions.
+We know you don’t need a marketing video – you need a solution to a communication challenge.
 You need a process that will give you not a good video, but a great video – one that will help you increase the number of applicants and help you connect with the students who are the right fit for your college.
 One that will strengthen the connection with your loyal community of alumni.

 A good video gets compliments.
 A great video gets shared.